Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 Insight:
 Reveals which industries are receiving the most funding, indicating investor confidence and sector popularity.

+---

-12.Average Growth Rate by Country
+12. Average Growth Rate by Country